Kneemund/jadb-sl/README.md

   Unban a user.

 - `uptime`:
-  Shows the uptime of the bot.
+  Show the uptime of the bot.

 - `wiki`:
-  Sends a link to the shader wiki.
+  Send a link to the shader wiki.